RiddhiCoder/Codi/README.md

 # Codi
-THis is a open source to make it change
+THis is a open source to make it change.Lets change it.